Harry Frederick Recher

 Recher is heralded for his long-term field studies, especially of bird communities.
-In the 1980s, Recher and his colleagues applied these studies to identify the conservation requirements for native birds and animals in their specific habitats.In 2003 the statutory management plan, NPWS Nadgee Nature Reserve Plan of Management acknowledged the value of his work:"Other significant long term studies which are still ongoing include long term monitoring of heathland bird communities by Harry Recher, and long term study of the impact of fire, drought and flood on forest-dependent mammals by NPWS".
+In the 1980s, Recher and his colleagues applied these studies to identify the conservation requirements for native birds and animals in their specific habitats.
+In 2003 the statutory management plan, NPWS Nadgee Nature Reserve Plan of Management acknowledged the value of his work:

 In 1990, Recher stood as a NSW candidate for the Australian Senate as an environmental independent with Irina Dunn, who was formerly a member of the House of Representatives for the Nuclear Disarmament Party.
 After the election, Recher continued publishing about communications between ecologists, the media and politicians, and everyone.
 He remained a passionate advocate for conservation and for scientists communicating well about pressing issues of conservation and climate change.

 In 1995 he was foundation editor of Pacific Conservation Biology and continued to serve as an associate editor.

 In 1996 he became the Foundation Professor in Environmental Management at Edith Cowan University in Perth, Western Australia.
 As an intellectual leader in the field, Recher remained deeply committed to the contribution of science to policy for conservation and public understanding of ecology.

 In 1994 he was awarded the Royal Australasian Ornithologists Union's D.L.
 Serventy Medal for outstanding published work on birds in the Australasian region.
 As well as numerous published scientific papers, he has authored and edited several books.